rektdeckard/departure-mono/README.md

 For pixel-perfect results, set the font size to increments of 11px.

-Experiment with tighter tracking (letter-spacing) for a more comfortable read in some cases — or wider tracking for a sci-fi effect.
+Experiment with tighter or wider tracking (letter-spacing).

 ## Licenses